 The Annual Student Assessment Plan establishes clear assessment initiatives for the upcoming year.
-It is submitted in August, prior to the start of the upcoming academic year.
+It is submitted in May, prior to the upcoming academic year.
 Assessment plans will generally include:

 - A list of courses/programs being assessed in the coming year.